-You are welcomed to "Who is In and Who is Out" collection.
+You are welcomed to "Who is In and Who is Out" collection on the gallery page.
 It is my hope that you will enjoy the development of my unique painting process.
-It is also my hope that this exhibition will particularly cause you to reflect, to question and think about the important issues facing the world.
+It is also my hope that the exhibition will particularly cause you to reflect, to question and think about the important issues facing the world.
 Countries decide who is allowed in and who is kept out.
-They all decide who and what is protected and who and what is left at risk.
-So, whether it's human trafficking victims in Africa and Asia, the injustice against the indigenous women and girls in North America or our increasingly polluted environment, I hope my exhibition motivates you to explore the world of Who is In and Who is Out, so that we can all contribute to make our world a better place for everyone.
+They decide who and what is protected and who and what is left at risk.
+Whether it's human trafficking victims in Africa and Asia, the injustice against the indigenous women and girls in North America or our increasingly polluted environment, I hope my exhibition motivates you to explore the world of Who is In and Who is Out, so that we can all contribute to make our world a better place for everyone.

-Sorry, the VR tour of this exhibition is temporarily unavailable.
+The VR tour of this exhibition is being developed

 P A I N T I N G - P R I N T M A K I N G - I N S TA L L A T I O N S